The Irish Bomfords 1617 to the Present

 8.2.1 The Foster and Sibthorpe Families

 The executor Benjamin Pratt of Agher lived half way between Gallow and Rahinstown.
-He was a close friend of these Bomfords and died in 1771 after all his children had died except for Margaret (see 20.2.1).
+He was a close friend of these Bomfords and died in 1771 after all his children had died except for Margaret Pratt (see 20.2.1).
 Margaret married Francis Winter who had just died in 1743 and, being the only child alive, inherited her father’s estates including Agher.
 The Pratt estates then passed to her son Samuel Winter who was just four at this time.
 However it is also possible that the executor, Benjamin Pratt, was the son of Benjamin and sister of Margaret.
 This younger Benjamin was born at Agher on 14th October 1712 and so quite likely to be a trustee, however he and his two brothers died before 1761.
 His youngest brother John, 1721 - 1761, was the last of the brothers to die and of him his father wrote that he was “a young gentleman of the strictest honour and integrity”.
 John Pratt kept a diary, the 1745 - 1747 portion being in the National Library (Positive 4160).
 The diary has two contemporary items concerning the Bomfords:

 “19th November 1745 Jack Bomford dined and suped, 3 bottles of claret”; and